Matching With Pre-Existing Binding Agreements: The Agreeable Core: Model

-In our setting firms also have individual rationality constraints.
+In my setting firms also have individual rationality constraints.
 The DA fails to accommodate these because a worker makes proposals (and may be matched to another firm) even though his $\rema$-firm has not received a proposal she prefers to the worker.
-We will see in \cref{sec:proposephase} how to resolve this tension by limiting which workers can propose.
+I will see in \Cref{sec:proposestage} how to resolve this tension by limiting which workers can propose.